IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 image-registry.openshift-image-registry.svc:5000/apps/cos            latest                  73e50e797849        4 minutes ago          859MB
 openliberty/open-liberty                                             full-java8-openj9-ubi   329623a556ff        5 minutes ago          734MB
 ```

+Before we push the image to OpenShift's internal image registry, create a separate project named `apps`.
+Use the OpenShift console this time to create a project.
+- Click on **Home** > **Projects**.
+- Click on `Create Project` button.
+- Enter `apps` for the _Name_ field and click on `Create`.

+Go back to web terminal.

 Push the image to OpenShift's internal image registry, which could take upto a minute: